shaonsust/forum/README.md

 https://github.com/shaonsust/Forum.git
 ```

 Go to root folder where manage.py file is exist.
-Run following command to create virtual environment:
+Then run the following command to create virtual environment:
 ```bash
 python3.8 -m venv venv
 ```